Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

 Accurately reconstructing extreme skew surge time series is essential for refining the computation of long-range return periods, particularly at tide gauges with limited observational data.
-Leveraging robust theoretical results from extreme-value theory, we explore a nonparametric and a parametric multivariate methods to address the challenge of predicting sea levels and skew surges measured at tide gauges along the French Atlantic coast.
+Leveraging robust theoretical results from extreme value theory, we explore a nonparametric and a parametric multivariate methods to address the challenge of predicting sea levels and skew surges measured at tide gauges along the French Atlantic coast.
 These methods are comprehensively compared and analysed, demonstrating that both yield valid and practically significant results.
 Each approach offers distinct advantages: one excels in providing precise point estimates, while the other delivers confidence intervals for the estimates and a robust generative model.
 Additionally, through the use of the EGP distribution for marginal modelling, we introduce an innovative and simple method for selecting a univariate threshold above which observations belong to an extreme regime.

 The proposed methods, including the marginal modelling and both multivariate prediction techniques, are broadly applicable to other contexts involving spatial extremes.
 Furthermore, these approaches can be extended to incorporate additional covariates to enhance prediction accuracy.
 For instance, the ROXANE procedure is compatible with any regression algorithm, including high-dimensional models like Random Forest regression.
-Incor\-porating wind-related measurements at input stations could address the challenges associated with estimating smaller extreme observations.
-These extensions are left to further research.
+Incorporating wind-related measurements at input stations could address the challenges associated with estimating smaller extreme observations. { With such extensions, it could also be possible to adapt our methods to the task of missing data imputation.
+Another possible application of the methodology proposed in this work concerns the reconstruction, over periods when systematic meteorological measurements were not yet available, of other covariates such as wind or pressure.
+These covariates are typically strongly correlated with sea levels and skew surges, and the problem of reconstructing pressure data given sea-level data has already been successfully addressed in \cite{platzer2024could}.
+A natural application and extension of our work would be to use the reconstructed sea-level and skew surge data in extreme regimes with the EVT models described in this paper, in order to improve the reconstruction of historical records of wind and pressure associated with extreme sea events.
+Finally, a promising avenue for future research would be to develop statistically sound methods dedicated to the construction of prediction (confidence) intervals in a context where covariates are extreme.} These possible extensions are left to further research.